gto76/python-cheatsheet/README.md

 Itertools
 ---------
 **Every function returns an iterator and can accept any collection and/or iterator.
-If you want to print the iterator, you need to pass it to the list() function.**
+If you want to print the iterator, you need to pass it to the list() function!**

 ```python
 from itertools import *